mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 	* **Step out of the current parser rule** - ditto

 ### Textual Parse Tree
-Once a parse run finished a textual parse tree can be printed to the `DEBUG CONSOLE` panel in vscode (see the Setup section for how to enable it).
+Once a parse run finished a textual parse tree can be printed to the `DEBUG CONSOLE` panel in vscode (see the [Setup](#setup) section for how to enable it).
 This is a simple text-only representation much like a simple tree dump (but formatted).

 ### Live Graphical Parse Tree
 When enabled in the launch task setup, a graphical parse tree is shown in an own editor tab, which updates on each debugging step:

 ![](https://raw.githubusercontent.com/mike-lischke/vscode-antlr4/master/images/live-parse-tree.gif)

 This graphical parse tree is interactive.
 You can collapse/expand parser rule nodes to hide/show tree parts.
-Both, a horizontal and a vertical graph layout is supported and you can switch between the standard (compact) tree layout or the cluster layout, where all terminals are aligned at the bottom or on the right hand side (depending on the layout).
+Two possible layouts exist (horizontal and vertical) and you can switch between the standard (compact) tree layout or the cluster layout, where all terminals are aligned at the bottom or on the right hand side (depending on the layout).

 As with all graphs in this extension, you can export it to an SVG file, along with custom or built-in CSS code to style the parse tree.
 There are 2 user settings that determine the initial orientation and the layout of the tree.
 You can read details in [Extension Settings](extension-settings.md#debugging).